 Another distinction that may also be important.
 The red lasts are shown here are for typical shoes for females, which usually have higher heels than footwear for males.

-Consequently, the blue last for male shoes is typically are less curled up to compensate for a lower elevated heel [FIGURE 0].
+Consequently, the blue last for male shoes is typically are less consequently, the blue last for male shoes is typically are less curled up to compensate for a lower elevated heel [FIGURE O].

 This later distinction may account for the unusual trifecta of new world records in the women's 10,000 meters during the past year.
-It may be due to the sole profile of the Air Zoom Victory, which much more closely matches the more curled profile of the typical women's shoe last [FIGURE M] than the typical men's less curled last [FIGURE 0], which is much flatter.
+It may be due to the sole profile of the Air Zoom Victory, which much more closely matches the more curled profile of the typical women's shoe last [FIGURE M] than the typical men's less curled last [FIGURE O], which is much flatter.